-Are you a fan of modern styles or honoring the traditional look and feel of a kitchen?
+Are you a fan of modern styles with stainless steel appliances or honoring the traditional look and feel of a kitchen with wood cabinets covering appliances?
 Do you prefer island seating or a kitchen table or both?!

 In this stage of design, you’ll look at paint colors, countertops, backsplashes, cabinets, and floor patterns.
 Remember to use bold accents in moderation.

-From design to demo to build, kitchen remodeling isn’t easy, especially with custom cabinets and high-end appliances.
+From design to demo to build, kitchen remodeling isn’t easy, especially with custom cabinets and high-end Ovens, Refrigerators & Dishwashers.
 It’s worth bringing in a professional to make sure the job gets done correctly.